 As at the end of the reporting period, there was no indication that the advances to the subsidiaries are not recoverable.
 The Company does not specifically monitor the ageing of these advances.

 30.3.3 Financial guarantees

-The Company has issued financial guarantees to financial institutions for banking facilities granted to certain subsidiaries and unsecured corporate guarantee to the contractors of a subsidiary.
+The Company has issued financial guarantees to financial institutions for banking facilities granted to certain subsidiaries.